CrayLabs/SmartSim/README.md

 Tensors are the fundamental data structure for the SmartRedis clients.
 The Clients use the native array format of the language.
-For example, in Python, a tensor is a NumPy array.
-The C++/C client accepts nested and contiguous arrays.
+For example, in Python, a tensor is a NumPy array while the C/C++ clients accept nested and contiguous arrays.

 When stored in the database, all tensors are stored in the same format.
 Hence, any language can receive a tensor from the database no matter what supported language the array was sent from.
-This enables applications in different languages to communicate numerical data with each other at runtime (coupling).
+This enables applications in different languages to communicate numerical data with each other at runtime.

 For more information on the tensor data structure, see [the documentation](https://www.craylabs.org/docs/sr_data_structures.html#tensor)